Skip to main content

 • Estimated net to agent: approximately $158,100 (63.2%)

-Estimated difference: approximately $81,687 more in the agent’s pocket with LPT Realty BB Plan at this production level.
+Estimated cost differential: approximately $81,687 less paid in brokerage costs under the LPT Realty BB Plan at this production level versus Corcoran in this scenario.

 Revenue Share and Passive Income